stacc2023/voca2/README.md

 A vocabulary application that assists memorization using flashcards, with design code in React and web server code in Python.

 2024-07-23 20:58

-I have completed the follwoing features:
+I have completed the following features:
 1. Get the list of Google sheets.
 2. Load words from a Google sheet.
 3. Display a word on a flashcard.